AmeerG7G/flutter_screenutil_demo/README.md

-# Flutter Responsive Demo App using flutter_screenutil 📱
+Flutter Responsive UI Demo using flutter_screenutil

-This is a simple demo Flutter app that shows how to build responsive UIs using the [flutter_screenutil](https://pub.dev/packages/flutter_screenutil) package.
-The goal is to make the layout look good on all screen sizes and orientations.
+Overview

----
+This project is a simple Flutter demo showcasing how to build responsive user interfaces using the flutter_screenutil package.
+The application includes three basic screens: Home, Profile, and Gallery.
+All UI elements are designed to adapt to different screen sizes for a consistent experience across devices.

-Packages Used
+Screens Included

-- flutter_screenutil: Helps adapt screen sizes, font sizes, padding, margins, and more across different devices.
+Home Screen

----
+The home screen contains two buttons that navigate to the Profile screen and the Gallery screen.
+The buttons are full-width and use responsive text and spacing.

-Screens in the App
+Profile Screen

-1. Home Screen
+The profile screen displays a circular avatar image, along with input fields for name and email, and a Save button.
+The layout is scrollable to ensure that all elements remain accessible on smaller devices.
+Input fields are styled with rounded borders and adaptive font sizes.

-   - Two buttons to navigate to the Profile and Gallery screens
+Gallery Screen

-2. Profile Screen
+This screen displays a grid of items arranged in two columns.
+The grid layout adjusts spacing based on screen size, and each item maintains a square shape for visual consistency.
+The text within each grid item is also responsive.

-   - A simple responsive form
+Design Features

-   - Circular avatar with adaptive sizing
+All sizes, spacing, and text styles are adjusted dynamically using the flutter_screenutil package.

-3. Gallery Screen
+Uniform and consistent layout across different screen resolutions and aspect ratios.

-   - Responsive grid layout with cards or image placeholders
+Scrollable layout in forms to handle keyboard overlay and small screens.

----
+SafeArea used to avoid system UI intrusions like notches or status bars.

-How to Run
+Technologies Used

-`bash
+Flutter SDK

-flutter pub get
+flutter_screenutil package

-flutter run# flutter_screenutil_demo
+Material Design Components